Autoracing Club Bratislava: LMP3 class (2016–2017; 2019; 2021)

-LMP2 class (2017–2020; 2022–present)
+LMP2 class (2017–2020; 2022–2024; 2025–)

 For the 2017–18 season, the team has once again moved to a higher category, this time to LMP2 which is highest category in the series.
 Ligier JS P2 was chosen as the car to contest the season.
 Konôpka retained Calko and Breukers who drove for the team in the previous season.
 Breukers was however replaced by Gustavo Yacamán in the middle of the season.
 In their LMP2 debut, the team finished third in the LMP2 Teams Championship with 51 points and one podium.
 In the 2018–19 season, ARC Bratislava were one of three teams to compete in the new LMP2 Am subclass.
 Burke and Ling returned to the team to replace Calko and Yacamán.
 The ARC managed to win this class by getting three wins and one second-place finish in it.
 In the complete LMP2 class, they once again finished third after once again scoring 51 points.
 The following 2019–20 season was interrupted by the COVID-19 pandemic, which reduced the number of entries.
 Konôpka's team withdrew before the third round in Sepang.

 After an underwhelming single season return to LMP3, ARC Bratislava decided to once again join LMP2 Am in 2022, this time with the Ligier JS P217 as the car remained unused after ARC moving to the Oreca 07 in the World Endurance Championship.
 Miro Konôpka would be joined by the returning Neale Muston and also John Corbett to create an all-bronze amateur lineup.
 After two seasons as a separate class, the LMP2 Am category however once again became a subclass for the overall LMP2 grid after only four teams registered for the full season.
 ARC Bratislava's best result of the season came in the final race in Abu Dhabi where they finished ahead of High Class Racing.
 The team scored 51 points in the overall LMP2 category (achieving this feat for the third time) and 63 points in LMP2 Am, finishing last in both championships, which still resulted in a third-place finish in LMP2 Am.

 For 2023, the team would finally be able to enter their sole Oreca 07, which was previously used for the World Endurance Championship.
 With LMP2 Am no longer being a category, Miro Konôpka opted to bring two young professional drivers in Nico Pino and László Tóth, the latter of which would also be making his endurance racing debut.
+ARC Bratislava scored 18 points over the season and finished in last place in LMP2, which was ninth.
+Asian Le Mans Series would resume in December with the 2023–24 season.
+The returning Mathias Beche (who was driving for the team during the 2022 FIA World Endurance Championship) and Jonas Ried featured as Konôpka's new teammates.
+The team finished eleventh out of thirteen teams in the championship, scoring points in four rounds out of five.